dennisschoepf/knowledge/research_methods_children.md

 # Methods For Researching Children

 Following are listed some possible approaches on gathering data from children.
-Examples include [[comicboarding]], [[design_fiction]] that are specially altered to be able to gather data from and with children.
+Examples include [[comicboarding]] and [[design_fiction]] that are specially altered to be able to gather data from and with children.

 ## List of Methods